 Known issues in Microsoft Intune

 Use this article to learn about any known issues in Microsoft Intune.

 If you want to report a bug that isn't listed here, open a support request.

-If you want to request a new feature for Intune, consider filing a report on Uservoice site.
+If you want to request a new feature for Intune, consider filing a Microsoft Intune Feedback report.

 Intune legacy PC client features are only available in the Silverlight console